 Click below to learn how to become an Extra Bucks Donor.

 About the film

-In a close knit German farming community in Central IL. during WWII, 3 siblings must cope with their beloved father's tuberculosis diagnosis, anti-German sentiment, and the poverty of war-time farming life.
+In a close knit German farming community in central Illinois during WWII, 3 siblings must cope with their beloved father's tuberculosis diagnosis, anti-German sentiment, and the poverty of war-time farming life.
 Instead of merely surviving the children find solace and joy in music, baseball, and especially the Cubs at a time when "We'll get'em next year" became a hopeful mantra for the future.

 The Birth Of "REAL PRAYERS ARE SAID IN GERMAN"